odainasser/easy-saas/README.md

 Easy SaaS is a starter repository for building SaaS applications using NestJS.

-## Support
+## License

 Easy SaaS is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).